How does this company make money?

 What external forces can significantly affect this company?

-Medical liability insurance requirements are driving hospitals to demand more comprehensive clinical decision support.
-Cross-border tax enforcement through OECD Base Erosion initiatives is requiring more sophisticated international tax compliance tools.
-EU data protection regulations are forcing updates to compliance workflows across all professional service categories.
+Medical liability insurance requirements are pushing hospitals to demand more comprehensive clinical decision support tools, which raises the stakes for keeping UpToDate current.
+OECD Base Erosion initiatives on cross-border tax enforcement are making international tax compliance more complex, increasing demand for CCH products but also raising the bar for accuracy.
+EU data protection rules are forcing updates to compliance workflows across all of the company's professional service categories.

 Where is this company structurally vulnerable?